 January 29, Rear Adm.
-Douglas J. McAneny, commander, Combined Task Force 54, completed administrative personnel actions involving select members of the Newport News crew, including relieving Cmdr.
-Matthew A. Weingart of command due to a lack of confidence in his ability to command.
+Douglas J. McAneny, Commander, Combined Task Force 54 relieved of duty Cmdr.
+Matthew Weingart due to a "lack of confidence in his ability to command."
 Capt.
-Norman B. Moore has temporarily assumed command of the Los Angeles-class fast attack submarine.
+Norman B. Moore assumed temporary command of the Newport News.

 April 24, USS Newport News returned to Norfolk after six-and-a-half month deployment.

 October 1, 2009 The Newport News pulled into Willemstad, Netherlands Antilles, for a five-day port visit to Curacao.

 October 15, USS Newport News returned to Naval Station Norfolk after a six-month deployment.
 The submarine participated in the 50th UNITAS exercise with South American allies and visited ports of Panama City, Panama; and San Diego.